If you’re traveling to Exeter and looking for a meal that will tantalise your tastebuds then look no further than The Galley Restaurant in Topsham.

 Top Tip: As you sit down in the restaurant you’ll notice views of the estuary.
 I’d highly recommend booking a table over sunset as the sky becomes a beautiful pink and reflects off the water.
 It’s a romantic setting.

-source url So, what vegan delights were served at the Galley Restaurant?
+purchase Lyrica in canada So, what vegan delights were served at the Galley Restaurant?

 As soon as we sat down an amuse bouche was set before us.
 Mine was potato and courgette with herbs and a vinaigrette.
 Simple but packed with flavour.